-Dr. Heppe has 35 years of technical and managerial experience in aerospace, navigation and communications supporting private industry, FAA, DoD, NASA, and other US Government agencies and international clients.
-He currently operates Telenergy, Inc., an engineering consulting firm specializing in absolute and relative positioning, navigation and RF communication systems as well as spectrum management and product integration.
+Dr. Heppe has 40 years of technical, regulatory, and managerial experience in aerospace, navigation and communications supporting private industry, FAA, DoD, NASA, and other US Government agencies and international clients.
+He currently operates Telenergy, Inc., an engineering consulting firm specializing in RF terrestrial and satellite communications, absolute and relative positioning, navigation, spectrum management and product integration.